wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 __gateway__ | string | required

 The payment method used for the checkout process.
-Options: AMEX, DIRDEB, MASTERCARD, VISA.
+Options: `AMEX`, `DIRDEB`, `MASTERCARD`, `VISA`.
-Use DIRDEB when the initial payment was made using IDEAL, DIRECTBANK (Sofort) and DIRDEB.
+Use DIRDEB when the initial payment was made using iDEAL, SOFORT, or SEPA Direct Debit.

 ----------------
 __order_id__ | integer / string | required